Stormers

-The Stormers (known for sponsorship reasons as the DHL Stormers) is a South African professional rugby union team based in Cape Town in the Western Cape that competes in the United Rugby Championship, a trans-hemispheric competition that also involves sides from Ireland, Italy, Scotland and Wales and the domestic Currie Cup competition as the Western Province.
-They competed in the Super Rugby competition until 2020.
-They have won one major international championship, the 2021-22 United Rugby Championship, and seven South African 'conference' titles, five in the South African Conference of Super Rugby, and two in the URC equivalent, the South African Shield, while in the Currie Cup having won the competition on a record 34 occasions.
+The Stormers (known for sponsorship reasons as the DHL Stormers) is a South African professional rugby union team based in Cape Town, in the Western Cape, that competes in the United Rugby Championship (a trans-hemispheric competition) and the Currie Cup (as the Stormers XXIII).
+They competed in Super Rugby until 2020.
+They have won one major championship, the 2021-22 United Rugby Championship, and seven South African 'conference' titles (five in the South African Conference of Super Rugby, and two in the URC equivalent, the South African Shield).
+They have won the Currie Cup on a record 34 occasions.